pourmoslemy/VeriLogos/README.md

 Layer 3 may include:

-- connected-component analysis;
+- connected-component analysis,
-- dimensional analysis;
+- dimensional analysis,
-- Betti-number computation;
+- Betti-number computation,
-- persistence summaries;
+- persistence summaries,
-- structural change detection;
+- structural change detection,
-- topological feature extraction;
+- topological feature extraction,
-- stability analysis;
+- stability analysis,
-- comparison of logical states;
+- comparison of logical states,
 - higher-order relation analysis.

 The purpose of this layer is not simply to calculate topological quantities.
 It is to connect those quantities to logical and semantic questions.